Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

-The \textbf{full kinematic reconstruction} (FKR) of the \ttbar pair is based on the algebraic approach suggested in Ref.~\cite{Sonnenschein:2006ud}.
-A system of kinematic equations describing the \ttbar system is solved using the four-momenta of the six final-state particles, \ie two leptons, two \PQb jets, and the two neutrinos.
-It is assumed that the total measured missing transverse momentum is due to the two neutrinos and can be decomposed as follows: \begin{linenomath} \end{linenomath} The invariant mass of the lepton and the neutrino from the same top quark should correspond to the mass of the \PW boson, resulting in the following equations: \begin{linenomath} \end{linenomath} Finally, the masses of the top quark and antiquark are given, respectively, by: \begin{linenomath} \end{linenomath} The masses of the \PQb quarks are set to the values used in the simulation, while lepton masses are assumed to be negligible.
+The masses of the \PQb quarks are set to the values used in the simulation, while lepton masses are assumed to be negligible.
 The masses of the top quark and of the \PW boson need to be fixed in order to solve the system of equations~\eqref{EQ:kinrecodilep1}--\eqref{EQ:kinrecodilep5}.
 For analyses where the choice does not directly affect the result of the measurement, they are typically fixed to the default values of $\mt=172.5\GeV$ and $\mW=80.4\GeV$.
 The equation system can then be solved analytically with a maximum four-fold ambiguity.
 Selected is the solution which yields the minimum invariant mass of the \ttbar system, as it was shown that this choice provides the best solution in most cases.
 In analyses that target direct reconstruction of \mt in the dilepton channel, a dedicated method~\cite{CMS:2011acs,CMS:2012tdr,CMS:2015lbj} is used that tests different \mt hypotheses.
 In contrast, in differential measurements of the \ttbar cross section, the dependence on the choice of \mt in the reconstruction is usually estimated by varying the top quark mass assumption in the MC simulation.

+To capture the effects of the finite detector resolution, the kinematic reconstruction is repeated 100 times, each time randomly smearing the measured energies and directions of the reconstructed leptons and jets within their resolutions.
+This smearing procedure recovers events that initially yielded no solution because of limited experimental resolution.
+Further, in the same smearing procedure, the mass of the \PW boson is varied according to a relativistic Breit--Wigner function, estimated using the generator-level \PW boson mass distribution.
+For each solution, a weight is calculated based on the expected true spectrum of the invariant mass of a lepton and a \PQb jet (\mlb) stemming from the decay of a top quark and taking the product of the two weights for the top quark and antiquark decay chains: $w=w_{m_{\PAell\PQb}} w_{m_{\Pell\PAQb}}$.
+The final three-momenta of the top quarks $j$ and $k$ are then determined as a weighted average over all smeared solutions summing over all 100 kinematic reconstructions: